Make-School-Courses/FEW-1.2-JavaScript-Foundations/assessment/README.md

 ### Challenge 3

+Create a component that displays information about the data.
+Name this component: `MetalMeta.js`

 Import the `metal.json`.
 You can do this by adding the file to your src directory and using:

 `import data from './metal.json'`

-Thie JSON file contains an array of objects, each of which describes a metal band.
+This JSON file contains an array of objects, each of which describes a metal band.

 Display the number of bands at the top of the page.
 Display the count something like:

 - Bands: {#}